edgelesssys/constellation/docs/docs/workflows/verify-cluster.md

 # Verify your cluster

-Constellation's [attestation feature](../architecture/attestation.md) allows you, or a third party, to verify the confidentiality and integrity of your Constellation.
+Constellation's [attestation feature](../architecture/attestation.md) allows you, or a third party, to verify the integrity (and confidentiality) of your Constellation.

 ## Fetch measurements